Blue Ridge Road District Study Implementation

 County commissioners are likely to place a referendum for a ½ cent transit sales tax in November 2016 for residents to vote on.

 Hillsborough Grade Separation

-NEPA documentation complete; will be considered for funding as part of NCDOT prioritization process.
+NEPA documentation complete; submitted and currently will be considered for funding as part of NCDOT prioritization process currently underway.

-Permitted 9/17/2015: The projected completion date of the project is July 4th, 2016.
-The 2100 Blue Ridge Corridor includes new surface parking lots, walkways, and utility services.
+Under construction: The North Carolina Museum of Art expansion of Museum Park.
+Improvements include new surface parking lots, walkways, and utility services.
 Improvements along Blue Ridge Road include a protected bike lane, relocation of the Reedy Creek greenway, lighting, and a new entrance across from District Drive.
 Expected completion is July 4, 2016.

 Approved: Fire Station 14 (4220 Lake Boone Trail) replacement: Construction anticipated in 2017.